 By Maria Immaculate Owechi

-Drama unfolded on Bukedde TV’s local news bulletin, Agataliko Nfuufu when a woman showed up in church to stop her husband’s wedding to his third companion.
+Last week, drama unfolded on Bukedde TV’s local news bulletin, Agataliko Nfuufu when a woman showed up in church to stop her husband’s wedding to his third companion.
 Erisa Ssettuba (78) who has three partners was shocked when his estranged second ‘wife’, Betty Nakityo showed up with a customary marriage certificate to stop his wedding with partner number three, Teopista Nabakooza.

 Nakityo presented a customary certificate to Martyr’s Church, Nateete where the wedding was being held.
 To her shock however, the wedding commenced because her certificate was considered invalid.
 Why?
 You may ask.